Easy Oven Baked Country Style Pork Ribs Recipe

 📖 Variations

 Baking pan.
 The recipe calls for lining a rimmed baking sheet with aluminum foil.
 However, feel free to use an oven-proof baking pan or baking dish.
 I often us a Granite Ware oval covered roaster that I have had for decades.
-It works wonderfully for this recipe and clearly stands the test of time.
+It works great for this recipe and clearly stands the test of time.

 🍽 Leftovers